cabloy/zova/zova-docs/index.md

   - title: No ref.value
     details: Without ref, naturally there is no need to write a lot of ref.value
   - title: Modularization
     details: In a large web business system, as the business grows and changes, it is also necessary to divide the system into relatively independent modules in order to avoid code bloating.
-This is why Cabloy-Front introduces modularization
+This is why Zova introduces modularization
 ---